 - Press “Finish” to create the project.
 Press Ctrl-Shift-B to build it:

 - Set a breakpoint in the init function and press F5 to start debugging.
-VisualKernel will automatically edit the .vmx file to enable the undocumented VMWare GDB stub:
+VisualKernel will automatically edit the .vmx file to enable the undocumented VMWare GDB stub and will proceed to loading your kernel module.
+The breakpoint you set in the init function will trigger:

-You can read more about various debugging techniques in our KGDB debugging tutorial.
+You can read more about other debugging methods on this page.